Position

 • Manage and maintain the company's IT infrastructure, including servers, networks, and software applications.

-• Provide technical support to staff, including troubleshooting hardware and software issues.
+• Provide technical support to staff, including troubleshooting hardware and software issues, and resolving technical problems.

-• Develop and implement IT policies and procedures to ensure the security and efficiency of our systems.
+• Develop and implement IT policies and procedures to ensure the security and integrity of the company's data and systems.

-• Stay up-to-date with the latest IT trends and technologies, and recommend improvements to our systems.
+• Stay up-to-date with the latest IT trends and technologies, and recommend improvements to the company's IT infrastructure.

 Qualifications